srstanic/dev.srdanstanic.com/_posts/2021-03-24-swift-protocol-types-and-naming.md

 ---
 layout: post
-title:  "[swift] What types of protocols are there and how to name them?"
+title:  "[swift] Protocol types and naming"
-categories:
+categories: ios swift naming protocols
+redirect_from:
+  - /2021/03/24/naming-swift-protocols/
 ---

 [John Sundell](https://www.swiftbysundell.com/about/){:target="_blank"}<!-- markup clean_ --> recently wrote an article on the topic of [categorizing and naming protocols in Swift](https://www.swiftbysundell.com/articles/different-categories-of-swift-protocols/){:target="_blank"}<!-- markup clean_ -->.
 As I was reading it, I realized I had a different take on several ideas shared in the article.

 But before I go into the details, I'd like to say that I'm a big fan of John's work.
 The first thing I saw from John was his conference talk on [system design](https://www.swiftbysundell.com/videos/the-lost-art-of-system-design/){:target="_blank"}<!-- markup clean_ -->.
-Afterward I started listening to his [podcast](https://www.swiftbysundell.com/podcast/){:target="_blank"}<!-- markup clean_ --> and reading his [articles](https://www.swiftbysundell.com/articles/){:target="_blank"}<!-- markup clean_ --> regularly.
-I appreciate his efforts to educate us about the best practices of programming in Swift.
+Afterward, I started listening to his [podcast](https://www.swiftbysundell.com/podcast/){:target="_blank"}<!-- markup clean_ --> and reading his [articles](https://www.swiftbysundell.com/articles/){:target="_blank"}<!-- markup clean_ --> regularly.
+I appreciate his efforts to educate the audience about the best practices of programming in Swift.
 And this post is not about whether he's wrong and I'm right, or vice versa.
 This post is about having different perspectives on the categorization of components and naming them.
 And the difference in opinion on these topics can create a lot of friction in teams.
 There isn't always going to be a right and wrong approach to a certain aspect of programming, but there can always be a shared convention within a team working on the same project.
 And it's important to have such conventions and consistency in following them because it helps the readability of the codebase.
 Btw. does anyone still choose tabs over spaces? 🙊

 In this particular article, as always, John brings some good points about writing generic code with protocol-oriented design and hiding details of third-party interfaces behind internal protocols.
 As for the protocol categorization, he suggests four categories of protocols:
 1. Action enablers